 You’re not just a mom.
 You’re a cool mom.

 If they’re good enough for Forrest Gump, they’re good enough for me.
 This style has been around since the ’70s, and it’s still just as fresh today.
 Haines said the average resale price for this silhouette increased in 2022, so it’s a solid purchase that won’t lose its timeless appeal.

 The Best Trendy Sneakers

-Whether they’re remixed classics or a completely new style, these are the sneakers that make it clear you’re paying attention to trends.
+Whether they’re remixed classics or a completely new style, these are the styles that feel especially of-the-moment.

-Air Force 1’s have been around since the ’80s, but this silver metallic colorway feels totally contemporary.
+Air Force 1’s have been around since the ’80s, but the pastel colorway and the “pixelated” chunky sole make these feel totally contemporary.

 You don’t have to be a hypebeast to wear these.
-They’re chunky and playful without being too in-your-face, thanks to the white color.
+They’re chunky and playful without being too in your face, thanks to the pastel color palette.

 The Best High-Performance Sneakers